pynutshell/pynut4/README.md

 # Code Snippets from Python in a Nutshell, 4 Ed.
-## Alex Martelli, Anna Ravenscroft, Steven Holden, and Paul McGuire
+## Alex Martelli, Anna Ravenscroft, Steve Holden, and Paul McGuire
 ## Published by O'Reilly Media Inc.

 This repository contains the code snippets presented in Python in a Nutshell, 4 Ed.